Regressive versions of Hindman's Theorem

 Hindman's well-known Finite Sums Theorem \cite{Hin:74} states that for any finite colouring of the natural numbers there exists an infinite subset of positive natural numbers such that all finite sums of distinct terms from that subset get the same colour.

 The strength of Hindman's Theorem is a major open problem in Reverse Mathematics (see, e.g., \cite{Mon:11:open}) since the seminal work of Blass, Hirst and Simpson \cite{Bla-Hir-Sim:87}.
-They showed that it is provable in the system $\ACA_0^+$ (axiomatized by closure under the $\omega$-Turing Jump) and in turn implies $\ACA_0$ (axiomatized by closure under the Turing Jump) over the base system $\RCA_0$.
-This leaves a huge gap between the upper and the lower bound (we refer to \cite{Sim:SOSOA,Hir:STT:14} and to the recent \cite{Dza-Mum:22} for Reverse Mathematics fundamentals).
+They showed that Hindman's Theorem is provable in the system $\ACA_0^+$ (axiomatized by closure under the $\omega$-th Turing Jump) and in turn implies $\ACA_0$ (axiomatized by closure under the Turing Jump) over the base system $\RCA_0$.
+This leaves a huge gap between the upper and the lower bound (we refer to \cite{Sim:SOSOA, Hir:STT:14} and to the recent \cite{Dza-Mum:22} for Reverse Mathematics fundamentals).

-Recently, substantial interest has been given to various restrictions of Hindman's Theorem (see \cite{Car:2021} for an overview and references).
-Dzhafarov, Jockusch, Solomon and Westrick \cite{DJSW:16} proved that the $\ACA_0$ lower bound on Hindman's Theorem already hits for its restriction to $3$-colorings and sums of at most $3$ terms (denoted $\HT^{\leq 3}_3$) and that Hindman's Theorem restricted to $2$-colorings and sums of at most $2$ terms (denoted $\HT^{\leq 2}_2$) is unprovable in $\RCA_0$.
+Recently, substantial interest has been given to various restrictions of Hindman's Theorem (see \cite{Car:2021} and \cite{Dza-Mum:22} Section 9.9.3 for an overview and references).
+Dzhafarov, Jockusch, Solomon and Westrick \cite{DJSW:16} proved that the $\ACA_0$ lower bound on Hindman's Theorem already applies to the restriction of the theorem to colourings in $3$ colours and sums of at most $3$ terms (denoted $\HT^{\leq 3}_3$) and that Hindman's Theorem restricted to colourings in $2$ colours and sums of at most $2$ terms (denoted $\HT^{\leq 2}_2$) is unprovable in $\RCA_0$.